zandolfo/fabriksken/readme.md

 # fabriksken
-Discover a historic metal spring factory in 3D.
-In your Browser
+Discover a historic metal spring factory in your Browser

 ## Background
 Project within the 2019 CodingDaVinci cultural hackathon